peterkeen/sequins/README.md

 # Sequins

-Sequences allows you to define temporal sequences of actions.
+Sequins allows you to define temporal sequences of actions.
 A sequence is one or more steps that run in any order you choose with any delay between them you choose.

 ## Installation